F-Aghaeipoor/DL-Fruit-Detection/README.md

 </div>
 <p><br>

-This project can be generalized to detect more species of fruits in case of preparing more training images and ofcourse the more training data the more accurate model!
+This project can be generalized to detect more species of fruits in case of preparing more training images, and ofcourse **the more training data the more accurate model**!